 Reporting Scams

 Reporting Scams is important since it tells your government about how bad this situation is!
-Reporting scams also allow you to take control back from the criminals – you are telling them and yourself who is now in control!
+Reporting scams also allows you to take control back from the criminals – you are telling them and yourself who is now in control!
+It also helps you to declare your innocence if it becomes important later on.

 Learn About Reporting Scams